davewhat/json-trim/README.md

 In the example above, the *address* object will preserve *address*, *city*, and *state* if the person has an *ageClass* of *adult*.
 If *ageClass* is *child* then only *city* and *state* are preserved.
 (Note: if *ageClass* is any other value, such as *senior*, it will be dropped.)

+Although it is best to always explicitly include members of an object, it is possible to include all members and their children.

+example:

+    {
+     "!_include_all_children": True
+    }

 #to do

 1. basic code review (this is really rough at this point)